-- Access to Argyll A83 (29) - Trunk road and motorway safety improvements (30) - Trunk road and motorway climate change adaption and resilience (31) - Trunk road and motorway renewal for reliability, resilience and safety (32) - Enhancing Intelligent Transport Systems (33, 34, 35) - Strategy for improving rest and welfare facilities for hauliers (36) - Improving active travel on trunk roads through communities (37) - Speed management plan (38)
+- Access to Argyll A83 (29) - Trunk road and motorway safety improvements to progress towards 'Vision Zero' (30) - Trunk road and motorway climate change adaptation and resilience (31) - Trunk road and motorway renewal for reliability, resilience and safety (32) - Future Intelligent Transport Systems (33) - Traffic Scotland System Renewal (34) - Intelligent Transport System renewal and replacement (35) - Strategy for improving rest and welfare facilities for hauliers (36) - Improving active travel on trunk roads through communities (37)

+Speed management plan (38)

-- The recommendations within this theme should improve road safety for road users, including children and young people who are travelling on the roads. - Measures such as road safety cameras, localised speed limit reductions on trunk roads, IMS software, roadside ITS infrastructure and an upgraded Scotland National Control Centre could potentially result in an improved sense of road safety and security for children and young people who are more likely to walk and cycle and are also vulnerable to fear of road danger.
-However, the extent to which positive effects could be realised would depend on, for example, the location of the safety cameras and speed limit reductions along with complementary measures implemented to improve safety. - These recommendations may also indirectly lead to improvements in the reliability of public transport, particularly for services that operate on the trunk road and motorway network.
+- The recommendations within this theme should improve road safety for road users, including children and young people who are travelling on the roads. - Measures such as road safety cameras, localised speed limit reductions on trunk roads, Incident Management System (IMS) software, roadside Intelligent Transport System (ITS) infrastructure and maximising network operation through the future renewal and replacement of ITS equipment, systems and services could potentially result in an improved sense of road safety and security for children and young people who are more likely to walk and cycle and are also vulnerable to fear of road danger.
+However, the extent to which positive impacts could be realised would depend on, for example, the location of the safety cameras and speed limit reductions along with complementary measures implemented to improve safety. - These recommendations may also indirectly lead to improvements in the reliability of public transport, particularly for services that operate on the trunk road and motorway network.
 This would potentially provide some benefit for children and young people, who are more reliant on public transport services than other age groups.